What is the Downtown Investment Authority (DIA)?

 - Developing a marketing plan for Downtown

-- Interpreting the Business Investment & Development (“BID”) Plan and approve development and redevelopment projects within Downtown, with the support of the Downtown Development Review Board (“DDRB”)
+- Interpreting the Business Investment & Development (BID) Plan and approving development and redevelopment projects within Downtown with the support of the Downtown Development Review Board (DDRB)

-- Promulgating and amending the Downtown Design Guidelines
+- Promulgating and amending Jacksonville's Downtown Design Guidelines

-- Reviewing the BID Plan every five years, and update or portion or in its entirety, subject to City Council approval
+- Reviewing the BID Plan every five years and updating the plan subject to City Council approval

 - Adopting additional community redevelopment plans for Downtown, subject to City Council approval

 - Implementing the BID Plan, negotiating and granting final approval of Downtown development and redevelopment agreements, grant agreements, license agreements, lease agreements and other agreements